-- 2.25 A main purpose of this Neighbourhood Plan Review is to ensure any new development is supported by adequate infrastructure development.
-The draft Regulation 14 Neighbourhood Plan Review was discussed in detail with the following infrastructure providers to test whether proposed development can be supported by sufficient infrastructure to ensure the quality of life of existing and future residents: - Surrey County Council in respect of the local schools and transport network - South East Water in respect of water supply - Thames Water in relation to waste water treatment - Natural England in respect of SANG - Waverley Borough Council in respect of recreation (including the swimming pool) and open space provision - 2.26 Future development in and outside Farnham has the potential to exacerbate existing infrastructure issues and it is important that there is existing and future capacity to serve the new development proposed in the Neighbourhood Plan Review.
+- 2.25 A main purpose of this Revised Neighbourhood Plan is to ensure any new development is supported by adequate infrastructure development.
+The Neighbourhood Plan was discussed in detail with the following infrastructure providers to test whether proposed development can be supported by sufficient infrastructure to ensure the quality of life of existing and future residents: - Surrey County Council in respect of the local schools and transport network - South East Water in respect of water supply - Thames Water in relation to waste water treatment - Natural England in respect of SANG - Waverley Borough Council in respect of recreation (including the swimming pool) and open space provision - 2.26 Future development in and outside Farnham has the potential to exacerbate existing infrastructure issues and it is important that there is existing and future capacity to serve the new development proposed in the Revised Neighbourhood Plan.